Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

-Finally, in the completeness panels of Figures \ref{Fig:compl_rel} and \ref{Fig:b10}, we also point out, with the grey dotted line, the PCCS2 90\% completeness flux density limit \citep{PCCS2}: 177, 152 and 304 mJy at 143, 217, 353 GHz, respectively.
-Such values are in fair agreement with our findings.
-However, it should be stressed that such information has been added to guide the reader and it is not meant as a direct comparison with our results.
-First of all it must be taken into account that the PCCS2 is built to ensure at least 80\% reliability.
+Finally, in the completeness panels of Figures \ref{Fig:compl_rel} and \ref{Fig:b10}, we show (grey dotted line) the PCCS2 90\% completeness flux density limit \citep{PCCS2}: 177, 152, and 304 mJy at 143, 217, and 353 GHz, respectively.
+These values are in fair agreement with our findings, confirming that our simulations and detection procedures statistically resemble the Planck data.
+However, it should be noted that this information has been added to guide the reader and is not meant as a direct comparison with our results.
+First of all, it must be taken into account that the PCCS2 is built to ensure at least 80\% reliability.
 Then, the different masking must also be considered.
-As for the percentage of masked sky, the PCCS2 excludes the 15\%, 35.1\% and 52.4\% for 143, 217 and 353 GHz \citep{PCCS2}, whereas our $30^\circ$ Galactic cut corresponds approximately to a 50\% of the sky.
+As for the percentage of masked sky, the PCCS2 excludes 15\%, 35.1\%, and 52.4\% for 143, 217, and 353 GHz \citep{PCCS2}, whereas our $30^\circ$ Galactic cut corresponds approximately to 50\% of the sky.
 Moreover, the PCCS2 masks are tailored to avoid the most contaminating Galactic areas and to maximise the sky coverage of the catalogue.
-We could have used a more effective masking, but for our comparison-between-techniques purposes a simple galactic cut is enough.
-This point should just be taken into account when comparing with PCC2 numbers.
+We could have used a more effective masking, but for the purposes of comparison between techniques a simple galactic cut is sufficient.
+This point should be taken into account when making a comparison with PCC2 numbers.